ThatCoolCoder/spall/README.md

             - Except actually not
         - Will allow us to give errors like complaining that a scoped css file doesn't have a matching element
             - This would require making `FileCompilationError` work for multiple types of files more easily.
-    - Make changes to runtime so that the css will be applied
 - Make project-template-creater (similar to `dotnet new`)
 - spallinit: add option for path to directory
 - Make a file watcher that runs spallrun